-Each component carries 20% of the total grade.
-There are three pass grades (A, B and C) and certificates are awarded to candidates who achieve these grades.
+The C1 Advanced is available in both computer and paper-based formats.
+The entire examination takes around 4 hours.
+There are three pass grades (A, B, and C) and certificates are awarded to candidates who achieve these grades.
 Candidates who achieve a grade D or E are judged not to have reached the required standard for C1 Advanced.

 Check out details on the format of the Cambridge test.

 Candidates who have obtained an A grade are awarded a C2 certificate, those obtaining grade B or C, are awarded a C1 certificate.
-Like all the other Cambridge exams, once the exam is passed, the qualification never expires (universities might not consider it though if it is older than 2 years).
+Like all the other Cambridge exams, once the exam is passed, the qualification never expires.
+However, universities or employers might not consider it if it is older than 2 years.

-B2 First is developed by Cambridge English (part of the University of Cambridge) and is the most in-depth and focused exam available at Level B2 of the CEFR.
+B2 First (formerly known as Cambridge English First – FCE) is developed by Cambridge English (part of the University of Cambridge) and is the most in-depth and focused exam available at Level B2 of the CEFR.

-B2 First certificate can be used to apply for foundation and higher education courses taught in English around the world.
-The B2 First is recognized as proof of English language proficiency by thousands of universities, pathway providers and institutions around the world.
+B2 First certificate can be used to apply for foundation, pathway, and higher education courses taught in English around the world.
+The exam is made up of four sections:

 - Reading and Use of English (1 hour 15 minutes)